hermonochy/QuizMaster/README.md

 ![](images/screenshotcreator1.png)

 1. Run the script `./quizcreator`
-2. Use it to manage and create quiz questions.The add button you can add questions.
+2. Use it to manage and create quiz questions.The add button can add questions.
 As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.Afterwards, save it.
 Format is json.

 ### Quiz Game

 ![](images/screenshotplayer1.png)

-In a command line window, enter `./quiz`.
-Choose a json file and play.You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
-Remember, you only have 10 seconds!
+In a command line window, enter `./quiz`.Press either `Play a Quiz` or `Make a Quiz`.`Make a Quiz` will open Quiz Creator, `Play a Quiz` will allow you to choose a quiz and you can play!
+You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
+Remember, you only have a few seconds!
 At the end it will tell you your score and either congratulate you or suggest you revise depending on the score.
 ![](images/screenshotplayer2.png)

 ## QuizMasterMini
- [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini) is a smaller version of the application, made for weaker devices.
+ [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini) is a smaller version of the application, made for smaller devices.

 ## Features